pkg-tool/vibro/docs/src/languages/cpp.md

 ## Formatting

-By default Zed will use the `clangd` language server for formatting C++ code.
+By default Vector will use the `clangd` language server for formatting C++ code.
 The Clangd is the same as the `clang-format` CLI tool.
 To configure this you can add a `.clang-format` file.
 For example:

 ```yaml
 # yaml-language-server: $schema=https://json.schemastore.org/clang-format-21.x.json